NodeSecure/vulnera/docs/adding_new_strategy.md

 ```

 ---
+> [!WARNING]

-> ⚠️ **Notes**: Documentation and testing are not specified here because it is difficult to predict what is needed.
+> Documentation and testing are not specified here because it is difficult to predict what is needed.
 However, you are also responsible for adding them.

 Take an interest in the previous works in `docs/` and `tests/strategies`.